Home » Hawaii Crafts » Simple Pineapple Body Scrub Bars

 You know when your skin starts to get dry and rough, it’s time for a good scrub.
 You might be thinking about buying one of those expensive scrubs that everyone raves about at the store or you could just make some yourself!

-This is an easy Hawaii gift idea that anyone can do- even if you’ve never made anything from scratch before!
-Just wrap it up in a cute cellophane bag and people will think you picked it up at a trendy boutique.
+This is an easy Hawaii gift idea that anyone can do, even if you’ve never made anything from scratch before!
+Just wrap it up in a cute cellophane bag, and people will think you picked up the raw sugar pineapple scrub at a trendy boutique.

 If you’re still scrambling to find the perfect gift for your mom, aunties, or friends, this pineapple body scrub is an idea that is both easy and inexpensive.